marklogic-community/grove-core-api/README.md

-# muir-core-api
+# grove-core-api

-This project provides OpenAPI v3 specifications for MUIR-complient middle-tier implementations.
+This project provides OpenAPI v3 specifications for Grove-complient middle-tier implementations.
 It concerns the public facing REST api endpoints.

 ## Principles